Congleton railway station: Facilities

-The station has a staffed ticket office which is open on weekdays and Saturday mornings, with two self-service ticket machines available for ticket purchases at other times as well as modern help points on both platforms.
-There is a chargeable car park and bicycle storage available.
+The station has a staffed ticket office which is open on weekdays and Saturday mornings, with self-service ticket machines and help points on both platforms.
+There is a car park and bicycle storage available.
 Step-free access is available to both of the platforms.

 There is a waiting room on the southbound platform; however, this is boarded up and closed to the public.

 As part of the Congleton Transport Development Plan, Cheshire East Council has proposed improving the quality of the station buildings, and the cycling and parking facilities; the idea of a park and ride service has also been raised.